moshiba/homebrew-public/README.md

-# Retro NEHS Utilities
+# Hsuan-Ting Lu Utilities

-macOS Homebrew formulas for [Retro NEHS](https://github.com/retro-NEHS) utilities
+macOS Homebrew formulas for [my](https://github.com/HsuanTingLu) utilities

 ---
 - [About](#about)